ethanmad/www.ethanmad.com/content/about.md

 menu = "main"
 +++

-I'm Ethan Madison, a current high school senior at Harvard-Westlake School in Los Angeles.
+I'm Ethan Madison; I'm from Los Angeles and am a freshan at the University of Michigan.
 I write code, play drums, and fence in my free time.

 ## What is this site?